thiagokokada/burgaur/README.rst

 install
 ~~~~~~~

--mi, --make-install PACKAGE         make and install package from AUR, including
+-mi, --make-install TARGET         make and install package from AUR, including
                                     dependencies

 -si, --search-install TARGET        list all packages with target name and let